* Conditions Apply

 Note: I have no affiliation with any fire service other than I recently retired from a career with the Country Fire Authority of Victoria.
 And hope the knowledge I have gained over 38 years service will help others stay safe.

 As such you are, more than likely, going to be forced into making a decision to stay and fight or go.
-If you have limited knowledge in relation to fire behavior and suppression the latter is probably the way to go.
-My advise on an extreme or code red/catastrophic day, is that the best option would be to leave early and don’t take the risk.
+If you have limited knowledge in relation to fire behaviour and suppression the latter is probably the way to go.
+My advice on an extreme or code red/catastrophic day is that the best option would be to leave early and don’t take the risk.
 You can learn a lot form visual media – have a look on YouTube.
-There is a wealth of video’s of people confronting bushfire.
+There is a wealth of videos of people confronting bushfire.

 As a final point, for this section, it is very unlikely that you will get much physical help from the fire brigade during major fire emergencies.

-This is where we should take a quick look at fire behavior and suppression.
+This is where we should take a quick look at fire behaviour and suppression.
 There are a couple of stories which may reinforce the need to be very prepared.

-There are three key factors that impact on fire behavior.
+There are three key factors that impact on fire behaviour.
 They are fuel, weather and topography.

-- Weather is the next and main driver of intense fire behavior.
-You may remember a 36 degree day or hotter and it wasn’t declared a total fire ban.
-This is likely do to the very low wind speed.
+- Weather is the next and main driver of intense fire behaviour.
+You may remember a 36-degree day or hotter and it wasn’t declared a total fire ban.
+This is likely done to the very low wind speed.
 Making it quite easy to control a fire if one starts.
 The problems increase as the wind speed increases.

 - If fuel and weather are conducive to extreme fire conditions then topography becomes significant.

 The speed in which a fire travels double for every 10 degrees increase in slope.
 I.e. a fire travelling at 5km/hr on flat ground, starts to travel up a slope of 10 degrees the resulting speed will be 10km/hr (which is very fast).
 This is why you will never see firefighters waiting for a fire at the top of a hill.